UK Data Service data catalogue record for:

 Dowds, L., Queen's University of Belfast.
 Centre for Social Research

 Northern Ireland Housing Executive

 |Other acknowledgements:||Gillian Robinson, Ann Marie Gray and Deirdre Heenan, Co-Directors, Life and Times Survey.|

-Abstract copyright UK Data Service and data collection copyright owner.The Northern Ireland Life and Times Survey (NILT) series began in 1998, and was the successor to the previous Northern Ireland Social Attitudes series, (held at the UK Data Archive under SN 33235), which was discontinued in 1996.
-The aims of the NILT series are:
+Abstract copyright UK Data Service and data collection copyright owner.The Northern Ireland Life and Times Survey (NILT) series began in 1998, and was the successor to the previous Northern Ireland Social Attitudes series, (available under GN 33235), which was discontinued in 1996.

 The dataset records the responses of 1800 adults to the 1998 Northern Ireland Life and Times Survey.
 Questions are grouped into 'modules'.
 This dataset includes questions on respondent's background, rights of the child, public understanding of science, political attitudes, crime and fear of crime, gender and family roles, community relations and religious observance (this module is part of ISSP and is also archived at the German data archive, Zentralarchiv fuer Empirische Sozialforschung - 'ZA').

 User should note that all respondents were asked every module.

 No spatial unit